 How did HPOZ come into being?

-The idea behind the conception of the HPOZ arose from the need to preserve historically important structures, cultural and architectural properties.
-The way the HPOZ works is,
+The idea behind HPOZs arose from the need to preserve historically, culturally, and architecturally important structures.
+The way the HPOZ works is as follows:

 - Regions are identified as containing such resources.